Strike Witches: Anime

 An original video animation directed by Kunihisa Sugishima and produced by Gonzo was released on January 1, 2007.
 The first anime season was produced by Gonzo and broadcast in Japan from July 3 to September 18, 2008.
 Aside from the traditional televised broadcast, the series was also made available with English subtitles and an English dub through YouTube, BOST TV and Crunchyroll, using a simultaneous release schedule similar to that of The Tower of Druaga: the Aegis of Uruk, also produced by Gonzo.
 The YouTube and Crunchyroll broadcasts operate under a streaming window, allowing users to freely watch each new episode of the series on the day of their release for a set amount of time.
 Crunchyroll also offers individual episodes to be purchased and downloaded during and after this streaming window has ended.
 An uncensored version of the series was later released on Region 2 DVD, containing nudity that was obscured for the TV broadcast.
 The first volume was made available on September 26, 2008, the second on October 24, the third volume on November 28, the fourth volume on December 26, and the fifth volume on January 30, 2009.
 The anime has been licensed by Funimation and was released on March 30, 2010.

-A second series entitled Strike Witches 2 was produced by AIC and aired between July 7, 2010, and September 23, 2010.
-This season has also been acquired by Funimation Entertainment and was simulcast on their video portal, with an intended home video release in September 2011.
+A second series, Strike Witches 2, was produced by AIC and aired between July 7 and September 23, 2010.
+The season was also licensed by Funimation and was simulcast on its video portal, with a home video release in September 2011.
 The release was held back until October 2, 2012.
 Manga Entertainment released the series in the United Kingdom on September 24, 2012.
 A three-part OVA series produced by Silver Link titled Strike Witches: Operation Victory Arrow, which features three short stories taking place between the second anime season and the film, was released between September 20, 2014, and May 2, 2015.

 A spin-off series by Silver Link, titled Brave Witches, began airing on October 5, 2016.
 The series is not a continuation of the previous seasons and instead focuses on the 502nd Joint Fighter Wing.
 Crunchyroll simulcasted the series worldwide.
 Funimation has released an English dub of the series.
 The series is scheduled to be released on Blu-ray and DVD in 2017.
 A 13th episode aired in theatres in 2017.
 Madman Entertainment is importing Funimation's release in Australia and New Zealand.